-In our Django projects, the uWSGI gateway to the load balancers is part of the customer application:
+In our Django applications, the uWSGI gateway to the load-balancers is part of the customer application:

-All of uWSGI’s configuration can be managed entirely within the project, according to your own requirements, but be warned that misconfiguration can be severely detrimental to an application’s performance.
+All of uWSGI’s configuration can be managed entirely within the application, according to your own requirements, but be warned that misconfiguration can be severely detrimental to an application’s performance.

 uWSGI offers a vast number of configuration variables.
 Any